root-project/web/Primer/index.md

     calling of the `Fit()` method.

 -   Line *34*: The *Surf1* option draws the `TF2` objects (but also
-    bi-dimensional histograms) as coloured surfaces with a wire-frame on three-dimensional canvases.
+    bi-dimensional histograms) as colored surfaces with a wire-frame on three-dimensional canvases.
 See Figure [4.3](#f43).

 -   Line *35-40*: Retrieve the axis pointer and define the axis titles.

--   Line *41*: Draw the cloud of points on top of the coloured surface.
+-   Line *41*: Draw the cloud of points on top of the colored surface.

 -   Line *43-49*: Here you learn how to create a canvas, partition it in two sub-pads and access them.
 It is very handy to show multiple